habuma/spring-ai-rag-example/README.md

 Spring AI RAG Example
 ---
 Simple example to load the entire text of a document into a vector store and then expose an API through which questions can be asked about the document's content.

+> IMPORTANT: This project has been copied into the [Spring AI Examples repository](https://github.com/habuma/spring-ai-examples) and will no longer be maintained here.
+I'm keeping it here for now, but for future updates, see the Spring AI Examples repository.

 Before running the application, you'll need to acquire an OpenAI API key.
 Set the API key as an environment variable named `OPENAI_API_KEY`.
 E.g.,